Dhvani-intwala/My-Books-Store/README.md

 - The admin account was created as a superuser account from the terminal and also has access to the admin panel.
-- Here the Admin / superuser can view, create, edit and delete the following apps:
+- Here the Admin / superuser can view, create, edit and delete the following apps: ut

-1. Banner
+1. Products
-2. Checkout
+2. Profiles
-3. Products
+3. Ratings
-4. Profiles
+4. Faqs

-5. Ratings
+5. Faqs
 - There is a page created especially for staff members to keep better track of all the orders placed on the website.

 ### Error 404 page not found